dynestudio/DyLib/README.md

 ## Tools Highlights:

-You can see almost all tools with previews here:
+You can see almost all tools working with previews here: http://bit.ly/DyLib
-http://bit.ly/DyLib

 ## Installation:
 Download and extract the repository.
-Move as desired.
+Move to your desired folder.
-Append the path of the DyLib.json file and copy it to your Houdini package folder.
+Append the folder path in the DyLib.json file and copy it to your Houdini package folder.

 ## Other